-Tickets will be made available to Bucknell ID holders on a first-come, first-serve basis beginning at noon on Monday, Oct.
-21. Campus community members will have the option to request up to four tickets per person for any one night's service.
+Tickets will be made available starting Nov.
+7 to Bucknell ID holders on a first-come, first-serve basis.
+Campus community members will have the option to request up to four tickets per person for any one night's service.
 Tickets will also be available via myBucknell or at any Campus Box Office location.

-Remaining tickets will be available online or in person at all Campus Box Office locations beginning at 10 a.m. on Tuesday, Oct.
-22, and following days until all tickets are distributed.
-Limit up to four tickets per person for any one night's service.
+Remaining tickets will be available online or in person at all Campus Box Office locations starting Nov.
+8. Limit up to four tickets per person for any one night's service.
 Bucknell ID holders may also request tickets in person during this time.

 Box Office Details